UBC-LFS/canvas_quiz_extender/README.md

 ```
 #### PDFs

-Simply create a folder in the root directory of the canvas_quiz_extender and put in all the PDFs of Student Accomodations from the Center For Accessibility.

-The script will extract the student number of each student as well as the extra time given as an accomodation.
+Create a folder in the root directory of the cloned repository.
+Copy all PDFs from the Centre for Accessibility into the new folder.
+The script will automatically extract the *Student Number* and *Time Accomodation* of every student.

 ### Running the Script

 * First, open a terminal, then navigate to canvas_quiz_extender.
-* Run the script using "python main.py {file_path}" while replacing file_path with the name of the .csv file or folder that your pdf's are stored in.
+* Run the script using `python main.py {file_path}`.
+Replace `{file_path}` with either: the file name of the .csv, or the name of the new folder with the CFA PDFs.